 Which Way Do You Prefer to Solve the "Windows Could Not Format a Partition on Disk 0"?

-Regarding the full error message "Windows could not format a partition on disk 0...error code 0x80070057" that you encountered during the Windows 7/8/10 installation, this article offers three full solutions to it.
+This article offers three full solutions to the full error message "Windows could not format a partition on disk 0...error code 0x80070057" that you encountered during the Windows 7/8/10 installation.
 You can apply the solutions to solve the other similar errors like [Windows could not format the system partition on this disk], [failed to format the selected partition], [Windows could not create a partition on disk 0], etc.

 The first solution is handy and direct, you can start all over to install the Windows operating system by just deleting all the partitions and create new ones.